inductiva/inductiva/docs-sources/how-it-works/machines/manage_computational_resources.md

 Launch computational resources to run your simulations.
 You can start resources using Python or the CLI.

 **Python**
-# Create and start a standard machine group
 ```python
 # Create and start a machine group
 machine_group = inductiva.resources.MachineGroup(